writechoiceorg/rocketlawyer/pages/concepts-page.md

 - **RocketSign Embedded UX**: An embedded user interface that allows users to interact with and sign documents directly within your platform.
 This feature enables document preparation, signing, and management to be seamlessly integrated into your application.

-- **RocketSign API Endpoints**: A set of APIs that manage the document signing process and binder-related tasks programmatically, including preparing documents, managing parties, and tracking the status of the legal process.
+- **RocketSign API Endpoints**: A set of APIs that programmatically manage the document signing process and binder-related tasks, including preparing documents, managing parties, and tracking the status of the legal process.

-Below, we provide definitions for terms related to the **RocketSign Embedded UX** and the **RocketSign API Endpoints**:

-### RocketSign Embedded UX

-Here, you can find a list of definitions for terms related to the  **RocketSign Embedded UX**:

 - **RocketSign Embedded UX**: A feature that allows users to interact with and sign documents within your platform.
 An embedded user interface enables document preparation, signing, and management.